- Preface for the NFPA 90A requirements for duct detectors in air conditioning and heating equipment.

 The basics of DDC include learning about the status of a fan or a compressor or pump.
 How does a DDC controller read the status of the device it is monitoring?
 There are several ways to prove a device is running and some pros and cons of each type of device used to monitor on or off status.
 This is a basic DDC guide or reference to help a person understand the basics of DDC status and how it works.
 When one learns how DDC status works they can improve their troubleshooting skills.
 Too many maintenance technicians and others including HVAC technicians don’t understand DDC systems or building automation systems and are therefore crippled when it comes to troubleshooting DDC systems.
 High Performance HVAC hopes to change that and help HVAC techs and HVAC maintenance staff learn the basics of DDC systems including how DDC status works.
 Once someone understands the basics about DDC a light will turn on and they will see that DDC is not really rocket science.

-The (Field) Technical Aspects of Direct Digital Control
+HVAC Control and Direct Digital Controls – The (Field) Technical Aspects of Direct Digital Control

 A HVAC technician who knows nothing about HVAC control systems would wonder how these hvac control systems work.
 To understand hvac controls, one must understand basic electricity and circuits.
 Starting with a large commercial VAV air handling unit with three stages of DX cooling and add all the necessary hvac ddc control points.
 We have variable frequency drives (VFD’s) on the return and supply blower fans.
 There is a mixed air damper which closes off the return and opens up to outside air for economizing and CO2 control.
 Static pressure control will be achieved with a duct pressure transducer and the HVAC control program through the frequency drives and blower motors.
 Direct Digital Control needs to monitor supply air temperature, mixed air temperature, and return air temperature along with outside air and outside humidity.
 We will also monitor the duct smoke detectors and a freezestat for safety reasons.
 This is the set-up and we need to make it work.
 We need to get a point count and set-up our inputs and outputs.